khreathor/qrustyquake/README.md

 # Building

-Linux: cd src && make
+Linux and the likes: cd src && make

-Windows: don't.

-The current windows binary was built with msys2 and is kinda cursed.
-The network doesn't work at all, for example.

-make -f Makefile.w64 if you love pain i guess.
+Windows: cd src && make -f Makefile.w64

+The windows makefile is for cross-compilation from under Linux, I have no plans of making it buildable under windows.

 # Credits